Last updated: 2020-01-02 10:59:17PDF

-You can manipulate native Kubernetes objects directly in the console, such as Deployment, DaemonSet, and more.
+You can directly manipulate native Kubernetes objects such as Deployment and DaemonSet in the console.

-A Kubernetes object is a persistent entity in a cluster that is used to carry the business running in the cluster.
+The Kubernetes objects are persistent entities in the cluster and are used to host services running within the cluster.
 Different Kubernetes objects can express different meanings:

 - Running applications

 - Resources available to applications

 You can use Kubernetes objects directly in the TKE console or through the Kubernetes APIs such as kubectl.

 Types of Objects

 Common Kubernetes objects are mainly divided into the following types:

 - Deployment: used to manage a Pod for which a scheduling rule has been specified.

 - StatefulSet: used to manage the workload API objects of a stateful application.